xaa/joplin-docs/pages/01.about-joplin-docs/chapter.md

 # In a nutshell

-The objective of the Documentation Center is to unify the Joplin documentation and become a reference point for everyone.
-A user-friendly area maintained by the community for new & advanced users.
-Help us to [refactor the Joplin project documentation](https://github.com/laurent22/joplin/blob/2b66759e3a8022bce81cb86d1eca1e47b5f8928e/readme/gsoc2022/ideas.md#3-refactor-the-project-documentation).
+The Joplin-docs objective is to unify the documentation.
+A user-friendly and qualitative area maintained by the community for new & advanced Joplin users.
+A place where official doc and extended doc (tip&tricks, howto) can live together.

-Nowadays Joplin documentation is divided in the [Forum](https://discourse.joplinapp.org/), official [website](https://joplinapp.org/), [Discourse forum](https://discord.gg/ha87Fu62) and [GitHub](https://github.com/laurent22/joplin).
-When discovering the project, it's a game of back and forth between those sources.
-The docs exist but is difficult to follow and it's hard to keep track of the latest infos, advises, receipts, methods, features...
+Nowadays Joplin documentation is in a giant readme file and the rest is divided in the [Forum](https://discourse.joplinapp.org), official [website](https://joplinapp.org), [Discord](https://discord.gg/ha87Fu62) and [GitHub](https://github.com/laurent22/joplin/tree/dev/readme).
+When discovering the project, it’s a game of back and forth between those sources.
+The docs exist but is difficult to follow.

-We invite you to contribute by adding your best receipts, tips & tricks or help to copy the official doc and describe Joplin new features.
-Anyone is welcome, To continue the discussion and share your thoughts about this initiative join us on [https://discourse/postrelated-tbd](https://discourse/postrelated-tbd).
+[Join us](https://discourse.joplinapp.org) on the  forum to continue the discussion, give a hand or share your thoughts about this initiative.

 **Current features**